jtregenza/storytale-site-2021/posts/cash-converters.md

 ---

-*This case study has not been asked for by the subject and is an unofficial exercise in Storytale's process of the hero's journey.*
+*This case study has not been asked for by the subject and is an unofficial exercise in Storytale's process.*

-Part of these Fantasy Case Studies exercise was to take "Dying" Brands and revitalise them and from the outside it looked like Cash Converters was a prime example.
+Part of the Fantasy Case Studies exercise was to take "Dying" Brands and revitalise them and from the outside it looked like Cash Converters was a prime example.
 Even before COVID-19 creating lockdown, the emergence of Depop, Ebay and Facebook Marketplace changing the second hand landscape and the perception of pawn shops.
 Shockingly as of March 2021, Cash Converters is doing just fine, in large part due to their personal lending portion of the company that has been developing since 1999 with their Cash Advance PayDay Loan.

 To continue with the Case Study we have to choose a path, do we want to follow the money and capitalise on the personal loan game or stick to our original trajectory and revitalise the portion of Cash Converters that is more well known for, the second hand retail.